-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current financial year.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements for the financial year ended 30 June 2024.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.